saptarshighosh9/Python_Ball_Game/Read_me.txt

 Build with Python 2.7

-Download the image files and necessary software required
+Download the .zip file

+All necessary installation information is provided.

 This is a basic version.Will soon upload the modified version.